ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_naefs/readme_naefs-datamartxml_en.md

-The XML output of the NAEFS ensemble forecasts are interpolated from grid points of the forecast at the latitude-longitude coordinates from 540
+The XML output of the NAEFS ensemble forecasts are interpolated from grid points of the forecast at the latitude-longitude coordinates from 540 locations :
-locations:
-* 273 in Canada;
+* 273 in Canada
-* 137 in United States;
+* 137 in United States
-* 74 in Mexico;
+* 74 in Mexico
-* 56 in the tropics and Greenland.
+* 56 in the tropics and Greenland

-You can find locations list in XML format containing:
+You can find locations list in XML format containing :
-* Location name;
+* Location name
-* State or province;
+* State or province
-* Country name;
+* Country name
-* Codes, when applicable: NAEFS, WMO, IATA, ICAO;
+* Codes, when applicable: NAEFS, WMO, IATA, ICAO
 * Longitude, latitude and altitude (note that altitude is not available
 for some locations)

-This list can be found at this address: http://dd.weatheroffice.gc.ca/ensemble/doc/naefs/xml/locations.xml
+This list can be found at this address :

+http://dd.weatheroffice.gc.ca/ensemble/doc/naefs/xml/locations.xml

-The correspondence for the 2 letter codes between the Provinces or States can be found in this PDF document: http://www.state.ia.us/tax/forms/84055.pdf
+The correspondence for the 2 letter codes between the Provinces or States can be found in this PDF document :

+http://www.state.ia.us/tax/forms/84055.pdf

 ## Support

-If you have any questions about these data, please contact us at: ec.dps-client.ec@canada.ca
+If you have any questions about these data, please contact us at : ec.dps-client.ec@canada.ca

 ## Announcements from the dd_info mailing list